Table of Contents Show

 Commercial and public spaces, including offices, schools, retail environments, and healthcare facilities, require specialized ventilation strategies to address their specific needs.
 The principal objective is to manage air quality for the health and comfort of occupants while accommodating larger crowds and more diverse activities than typically found in residential settings.

-In commercial buildings, Ventilation Rate Procedure (VRP) prescribes the amount of ventilation air needed to dilute indoor pollutants effectively.
+In commercial buildings, the Ventilation Rate Procedure (VRP) prescribed by ASHRAE 62.1 calculates the amount of ventilation air needed to dilute indoor pollutants effectively.
 This is crucial in spaces where people congregate, such as conference rooms and lobbies, ensuring that CO2 levels and other contaminants are kept within safe limits.
 Demand-controlled ventilation (DCV) systems, which adjust air supply based on occupancy levels or CO2 concentration, offer an energy-efficient solution for maintaining optimal air quality.

 Public spaces with high occupancy rates, such as schools and museums, benefit from enhanced filtration and air purification strategies to complement their ventilation systems.
 This is particularly important in areas prone to higher contamination levels, ensuring a safe environment for all occupants.